Firdawws/Firdawws/README.md

 ---
 I'm a Computer Science and Informatics graduate with a growing passion for Data Science, Machine Learning, and Analytics.
 I thrive at the intersection of code, data, and insight — using technology to solve real-world problems and uncover meaningful patterns.

-With hands-on experience from the AfricSDSA Data Science Bootcamp (2025) and practical projects in Python, SQL, and BI tools, I aim to bring clarity to complexity through data storytelling and model-driven solutions.

 ---
 ## 🧰 Languages and Tools